jim-easterbrook/Photini/src/doc/other/localisation.rst

 Follow the link to Transifex_ and click on "help translate Photini".
 From there you can create a free account and sign in.

-If your language is not included in the Photini project languages list you can request it to be added by clicking on "request language".
+If your language is not included in the Photini project languages list you can ask for it to be added by clicking on "request language".
 Each language is represented by a code, e.g. ``nl`` or ``en_CA``.
 The longer codes are usually regional or national variations of a common language.
 You should choose the common language if it's not already available in Photini, moving on to the variations once the common language is done.
 Once your language is added you can ask to join the language team and then start translating.

 The main advantages of online translation are that you don't need to install any software on your computer (apart from a web browser) and that several people can work on the same language.
-One disadvantage is that Transifex_ doesn't display the context in which a piece of text is used, which may make it difficult to translate.
+One disadvantage is that Transifex_ doesn't display the context in which a piece of text is used, which may make it more difficult to translate.

 Offline translation
 -------------------